cburschka/xbbcode/README.md

     This is [b]bold[/b] and [url=http://drupal.org/]this is a link[/url].

+# Usage

-Custom tags use the [Twig](http://twig.sensiolabs.org/) template engine included in Drupal's core.
+The **Extensible BBCode** module allows users with the *administer custom BBCode tags* permission to manually create BBCode tags via the web interface.
+These tags use the [Twig](http://twig.sensiolabs.org/) template engine included in Drupal's core.
+They become part of the site configuration.

+The module on its own provides no defaults, but contains a separate module named **Standard tags**, which contains a set of the most common BBCode tags.

-# Developing
+# Extending

-Aside from creating custom template-based tags, you can also provide tags from a module.
-There are two ways to do so:
+For tags that require full PHP (and for packaging and easily reusing tags on different sites), you will need to create a custom module.

+There are two ways a module can provide Extensible BBCode tags.

 1. Define a template tag using a configuration file.
 2. Implement a full-featured tag plugin class.